Information and resources on immunizations to help protect you and your family from the spread of diseases.

 Starting July 1, 2019, parents and guardians need to report the vaccination status of their school-age children.

-Help protect your community by reporting your child's immunizations to your public health unit.
+Help protect your community by reporting you and your child's immunizations to your public health unit.

 Get answers to common questions about immunization.